Tax Management India. Com

 X X X X Extracts X X X X

-..... he assessee.
+..... of State Associations like the assessee.
 This is the organizational structure of the cricket bodies functioning in India.
 6. As the assessee is established for the purpose of promoting and developing the game of cricket, it was registered under section 12AA of the Income-tax Act, 1961 on March 28, 2003.
 The registration was granted on the basis of the submissions made by the assessee that its activities are covered by Circular No. 395 of the Central Board of Direct Taxes, dated September 24, 1984.
 The said circular has clarified that promotion of sports and games is an object of general public utility and, therefore, covered under the definition of "charitable purpose" under section 2(15) of the Income-tax Act, 1961.
 7. When the assessee was granted registration under section 12AA, section 2(15) read as follows : "'charitable purpose' includes relief of the poor, education, medical relief and the advancement of any other object of general public utility."
 The above inclusive definition, as amended by the Finance Act, 1983, stood effective from April 1, 1984.
-8. Section 2(15) was again substituted by the Finance Act, 2008, with effect from April 1, 2009, whereby a proviso has been added to the m .....
+8. Section 2(15) was again substituted by the Finance Act, 2008, with effect from April 1, 2009, whereby a proviso has .....

 X X X X Extracts X X X X